 Design the sampling probes aiming for the shortest possible length to minimise losses and possible tubing pollution.
 The overall length of the probes from the sampling nozzle tip to the inlet of the PM separation device shall not exceed 1 m;

-A maximum of one bend of 90° may be applied to the probes provided that the specifications for the design of the bend described in point (f) of this paragraph are met;
+A maximum of one bend of 90° may be applied to the probes provided that the specifications for the design of the bend described in point (f) of this paragraph are met; The bend shall be in the horizontal direction.

 If a bend is applied to the probes, the bending radius rp shall be at least four times the inner diameter (4∙dp) of the probes;